Bertogim/Better-Roblox-Friendlist-Addon/README.md

 This addon -> https://chromewebstore.google.com/detail/Better%20Roblox%20Friendslist/eadpdfjhlpoalfnipgacnipgbobpjohh was outdated and i decided to fix it!
 I also added a few more things.

-# You can install it on the releases section: https://github.com/Bertogim/Better-Roblox-Friendlist-Addon/releases/
+# You can install it on the [releases section](https://github.com/Bertogim/Better-Roblox-Friendlist-Addon/releases/)
 Download the crx file and it should be installed!

 ## Differences from original addon: